 Franklin Roosevelt is sometimes considered the first "modern" president because of the massive expansion in the power of the state under his administration.
 Although other Cabinet departments had been added to the government such as the Department of Agriculture created by Lincoln, the Department of Commerce in 1903, and the Department of Labor created during the Wilson administration, Roosevelt drastically increased the power of the president by enlarging the personal staff of the president, creating the first chief of staff and many other positions.

-According to Richard Neustadt, in his book Presidential Power, the power of the President is fairly limited, due to the structutre of checks and balances set up in the Constitution.
-Neustadt tries to evaluate the power of different presidents by considering three different areas which he feels gives power to presidents.
-The power of the president, depends on he says: the President's ability to persuade, his or her professional reputation among political insiders, and the public prestige the President has with the public.
+According to Richard Neustadt, in his book Presidential Power (1960), the power of the President is fairly limited, due to the checks and balances in the Constitution.
+Neustadt evaluates presidential power by considering three different areas: 1) the President's ability to persuade, 2) his or her professional reputation among political insiders, 3) and the prestige the President has with the public, or popular support.
 Being stronger or weaker in any of these areas critically determines how much power the President has, or as Neustadt says: